borzunov/plusplus/README.md

 recovered back only in Python 3.8.
 If we want to support Python 3.3 - 3.7, we need to use a workaround, e.g. the [`BUILD_TUPLE`](https://docs.python.org/3.7/library/dis.html#opcode-BUILD_TUPLE) and [`UNPACK_SEQUENCE`](https://docs.python.org/3.7/library/dis.html#opcode-UNPACK_SEQUENCE) instructions.
-The first one replaces top N items of the stack with a tuple made of these N items.
+The first one replaces the top N items of the stack with a tuple made of these N items.
 The second unpacks the tuple putting the values on the stack right-to-left, i.e. _in reverse order_.
 We use them to reverse the top 4 items, then swap the top two to achieve the desired order.

 [[Source code](plusplus/patching.py)]

-### The `@enable_increments` decorator
+### The @enable_increments decorator

 The first way to enable the increments is to use a decorator that would patch the bytecode of a given function.